paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-007-allowances-other-than-travel-and-transportation-allowances.md

 In subsection (b), the introductory clause is substituted for the word “further”.
 The words “of an armed force” and “of the Army, or the Air Force, without specification of component” are inserted for the reasons stated in the revision note for section 415(a) of this revised title.
 Clauses (1) and (2) are substituted for section 255(c) (provisos) of existing title 37.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60 inserted “an officer of the Space Force not on sustained duty,” after “of component,”.

 2001—Subsec. (b)(1).
 Pub.
 L. 107–107 substituted “$400” for “$200”.

 2000—Subsec. (a).
 Pub.
 L. 106–398 substituted “$200” for “$100”.